jmillerv/go-dj/README.md

 The `podcast` file is for podcasts with published RSS feeds. go-dj will parse the RSS and select from there.

 The `web_radio` file is able to take in a web radio address and play it through your go-dj.

+## Feature Requests
+I've built this out for my purposes and released it to the public when I considered it feature complete.
+Suggestions are welcome for adding additional features and I will accept PRs that extend go-dj.

+I will do paid development work on this project.
+Reach out at <insert_email>.
+Quotes start at $300.